Yellow-breasted chat

-The yellow-breasted chat (Icteria virens) is a large songbird found in North America, and is the only member of the family Icteriidae.
-It was once a member of the New World warbler family, but in 2017, the American Ornithological Society moved it to its own family.
+The yellow-breasted chat (Icteria virens) is a large songbird found in America, and is the only member of the family Icteriidae.
+It was once a member of the New World warbler family Parulidae, but in 2017, the American Ornithological Society moved it to its own family.
 Its placement is not definitively resolved.

 Taxonomy

+The yellow-breasted chat was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the thrushes in the genus Turdus, coined the binomial name Turdus virens, and specified the type locality as "America".
+The specific epithet is Latin meaning "green".
+The locality has been restricted to South Carolina.
+Linnaeus based his account on the "yellow brested chat" that had been described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
+It is now the only species placed in the genus Icteria that was introduced in 1808 by the French ornithologist Louis Pierre Vieillot.
+It is also the only species placed in the family Icteriidae that was introduced (as Icterieae) in 1858 by the American naturalist Spencer Baird.

-The yellow-breasted chat was formerly considered the largest member of the family Parulidae, but following taxonomic studies, it was moved to the monotypic family Icteriidae.
+The yellow-breasted chat was formerly considered the largest member of the family Parulidae, but following taxonomic studies, it was moved to the monotypic family Icteriidae in 2017.
 Although Icteriidae is a distinct family from the New World blackbirds (Icteridae), which have a very similar name, taxonomic studies support them as being the closest living relatives of one another, and in a 2019 study Carl Oliveros and colleagues actually classified the yellow-breasted chat as a member of Icteridae.
-In addition, the former grouping of the yellow-breasted chat as a warbler was not too far off, as Parulidae is now considered the sister group to the clade containing Icteridae and Icteriidae.
+In addition, the former grouping of the yellow-breasted chat as a warbler was not too far off because phylogenomic studies have placed Parulidae as sister to a clade that includes Icteridae.
+Those results make it reasonable to view Parulidae the sister group to the clade comprising Icteridae and Icteriidae, as in Oliveros et al.

+The cladogram below shows the relationship of the yellow-breasted chat to the other families.
+It is based on the molecular phylogenetic study by Carl Oliveros and collaborators that was published in 2019.
+The species numbers are taken from the list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).